-Launching an epic Poland itinerary is easier than you think.
+Launching an epic 10-day Poland itinerary is easier than you think.
 A modern and ever-improving transportation system connects major Polish cities and even lesser-known gems.
-Distances in Poland are becoming less of a problem, making it no more challenging to travel though than modern Central European destinations like Germany.
+Distances in Poland are becoming less of a problem.
+It’s no more challenging to travel through Poland than through other Central European destinations.

-Poland’s a little different, though.
-It’s beautiful is enough to appease travellers used to classic European grace while just rough enough around the edges to give rustic backpackers their due.
+Poland is a little different, though.
+It’s beautiful enough to appease travellers used to classic European grace, while just rough enough around the edges to give rustic backpackers their due.
 However you decide to dole out your plans of what to do in Poland, I guarantee it’ll be satisfying.
-(Just make sure you choose to visit Poland at the right time of year!)

-My suggestion to start your Poland itinerary in Warsaw is bound to attract a few detractors.
-Warsaw isn’t necessarily an immediately loveable destination, but a necessary one.
+My suggestion to start your 10 days in Poland in Warsaw is bound to attract a few detractors.
+Warsaw isn’t necessarily an immediately loveable destination, but a necessary one for any Poland itinerary.
 Unless you’re simply popping into Poland for a weekend, no trip to Central Europe’s heartland should leave out Warsaw.

-Give yourself at least one day in Warsaw, more if you’ve got the time, and give Poland’s upbeat capital a chance to snatch your heart.
+Give yourself at least one day in Warsaw, more if you’ve got the time.
+Give Poland’s upbeat capital a chance to snatch your heart.

 While Warsaw doesn’t exude the classic European charm of Krakow in the south, that’s not to say that it won’t keep your interest peaked.
 There’s a little of everything here: hip restaurants, world-class museums, medieval squares, and even a waterborne palace.